Grizzelbee/Dyson-MQTT2RRD/README.md

 # init

-to setup the Dyson, you have first to connect on its own WiFI AP and send the SSID and passphrase of your local WiFI at this point, you can get the hash password when subscribing to the right topic after than you can ask the dyson do disable its AP and it will connect to your local WiFI
+to setup the Dyson, you have first to connect on its own Wi-Fi APi.
+The Fan will broadcast on Bonjour a service of type *_dyson_mqtt._tcp* listening on port 1883 (and in my case on address 192.168.1.1).
+You have to init the fan by sending SSID and passphrase of your local Wi-Fi. after than you can ask the dyson do disable its AP and it will connect to your local Wi-Fi.
+From this point, the fan will try to connect to Dyson/Amazon server to send data.

 some trial in `Dyson-init.py`

+took some example from http://aakira.hatenablog.com/entry/2016/08/12/012654

+After this initialization, you'll have to use the hashed password to connect to the fan.
+The hashed password is a base64 encoded of the sha512 of the password written on manual and on the fan label

 # from MQTT to RRD

 Using a modified version of irvined1982/MQTT2RRD as this one expect one sensor value per topic.
 Here the Dyson send a json with several sensor or state packed altogether the script now use paho and python 3

 `mqtt2rrd.py` with `mqtt2rrd.conf.example`